Green-Software-Foundation/sci-guide/docs/GettingStarted.md

     - SCI Equation =  ((E*I) + M) per R

-    - For M, the equation  = TE * (TR/EL) * (RR/TR)
+    - M = TE (TR/EL) (RR/TR)

-    - TE = Total Embodied Emissions, the sum of LCA emissions for hardware components, which we had calculated in Step 2.
-We have only included the server/hardware component running our application, but there might be other supporting infrastructures like racks, cooling water resources that we have excluded.
+    - TE = Total Embodied Emissions (the sum of LCA emissions for hardware components which we calculated in step 2.
+We have only included the server/hardware component running our application, but there might be other supporting infrastructures like racks, cooling water resources that we have excluded).

     - SCI Score = 0.226 gC02e per API Call.